armghan3071/pixxtech-latepoint-after-booking-multi-shop-plugin/README.md

-## Pixxtech LatePoint after booking WordPress Plugin
-This Plugin is used to store data on the database for Pixxtech
+> ## Pixxtech LatePoint after booking Multi Shop WordPress Plugin This Plugin is used to store data on the database for Pixxtech Multi Shop